ArjunBhella/UnixProject1/README.md

 - **Effective Backups:** Safeguard valuable data with popular tools and best backup practices.
 - **System Security Measures:** Harden your UNIX server with simple yet impactful security tasks.

 This README introduces essential backup tools, highlights key practices, and emphasizes the importance of a comprehensive backup strategy for safeguarding your data.
+This README introduces essential backup tools, highlights key practices, and emphasizes the importance of a comprehensive backup strategy for safeguarding your data.

-[License](LICENSE.txt) - This README is provided under the [MIT License](LICENSE.txt).
+[License](License.txt) - This README is provided under the [MIT License](License.txt).